-If you live in the Chicago area and want a fast way into a good-paying nursing career, becoming an LPN may be the perfect choice.
-You’ll start by earning your LPN certificate or diploma from an Illinois-approved program, which you can do in as few as 12 months.
+If you live in Chicago or the surrounding areas and want a fast way into a good-paying nursing career, becoming an LPN may be something to consider.
+You’ll start by earning your LPN certificate or diploma from an Illinois-approved program, which you can do as quickly as one year.
 You can choose from partially-online programs or traditional on-campus options to fit your learning preferences.

 This guide includes all the information you need about LPN programs in Chicago, Illinois.
 We highlight some of the top accredited programs and provide a detailed look at how in-person and online LPN training works.
-Additionally, you’ll find a step-by-step guide on how to become an LPN in Illinois and salary information for LPNs in Chicago.
+Additionally, you’ll find a step-by-step guide on how to become an LPN in Illinois and what kind of job prospects you can expect when you start working in Chicago.

 College Spotlights: Best LPN Programs in Chicago

 Not sure where to begin looking for a quality LPN program?
-We’ve spotlighted three of the best accredited LPN programs in Chicago, Illinois to help you on your search.
-These programs were chosen based on their affordability, strong student support, and high NCLEX-PN pass rates among students.
+We’ve spotlighted three top-notch accredited LPN programs in Chicago, Illinois to help you on your search.
+These programs were chosen based on their affordability, strong student support, learning flexibility, and excellent NCLEX-PN pass rates for first-time test takers.
 These state-approved and accredited programs offer a quality education that meets the Illinois Board of Nursing licensure requirements, which means they prepare you for taking and passing the NCLEX-PN.

-Verve offers on-campus learners a state-approved LPN program in Chicago.
+Verve offers on-campus learners a state-approved LPN program in Chicago, which enjoys an NCLEX-RN pass rate of 94%.
 Applicants need a high school diploma or GED certificate along with active CNA certification.